-It sounds obvious, but two-thirds of us suffer from sleep problems, and many people don't get the sleep they need to stay alert through the day.
+It sounds obvious, but 2 in 3 of us suffer from sleep problems, and many people don't get the sleep they need to stay alert through the day.
 Some recommendations on getting a good night's sleep include: go to bed and get up in the morning at the same time every day, avoid naps through the day, and have a warm bath or shower before bed.

 Stress uses up a lot of energy.
 Try to introduce relaxing activities into your day.
 This could be working out at the gym, or a gentler option such as listening to music, reading or spending time with friends.
 Whatever relaxes you will improve your energy.

 Talk about it

 Talking with a friend about being fatigued might ease the stress of feeling tired.
 If you are worried, you can also talk to your doctor, including if there are any medical reasons for the fatigue.